There are three parts to a divorce if you have children and two if you don't:

 In order to separate amicably, change the conversation from ‘how do we split our stuff’ to ‘what do we need to do to be happy in future’.
 Or if you have kids, ‘what we need to do to ensure our kids are happy’, because this can help to focus you on what’s truly important.
 Don’t spend your time, energy or money arguing over the past.

-amicable offer co-parenting coaching and have developed a brand new co-parenting app to help you to co-parent after separation.
+amicable offer support for separated parents and have developed a co-parenting app to help them parent apart after separation.

 Summary